*/ ?>

 The Curious History of Your Home

 Join domestic historian Ruth Goodman as she guides you through the surprising, often epic, stories behind everyday objects in your home.
 Double-glazed windows?
 We owe those to a French king’s odd fascination with oranges.
 The minty fresh toothpaste by your sink?
 Well, if you lived in Ancient Greece, you’d be washing your teeth with ground-up bones and oyster shells.
 And wallpaper?
 It seems innocent enough, but in the Victorian era it was downright deadly.
 Discover the extraordinary history of the ordinary items all around you, every Tuesday, wherever you get your podcasts.
 For ad-free listening, exclusive content and early access to new episodes, join Noiser+.
-Click the Noiser+ banner to get started with a 7-day free trial.
-Or if you’re on Spotify or Android, head to noiser.com/subscriptions For advertising enquiries, email info@adelicious.fm Hosted by Ruth Goodman.
+Click the subscription banner at the top of the feed to get started, or head to noiser.com/subscriptions For advertising enquiries, email info@adelicious.fm Hosted by Ruth Goodman.
 Production: Emmie Rose Price-Goodfellow, Tom Pink, Addison Nugent, Nicole Edmunds, Lloyd Starr, George Colwey, Miriam Baines, Katrina Hughes.
 Compositions by Tom Pink, Dorry Macaulay, Oliver Baines.
 Read More

 Join domestic historian Ruth Goodman as she guides you through the surprising, o Read More